-The School of Business strives to provide an environment that promotes student learning in the field of business in a caring, Christian community.
-The MBA program provides academic credentials which enhance employment advancement, appropriate technology skills, and the opportunity to develop leadership skills.
+The School of Business strives to provide an environment that promotes student learning in the field of business within a caring Christian community.
+The educational experience in the School of Business is focused on providing students with the knowledge, skills, and ethical principles to assume leadership positions in their workplaces, communities, and the global business environment.